Monday, June 29, 2020

 Upon these simple rustics are visited the qualities of tragedy and comedy experienced by archaic kings.
 It seems at the same time that every man-jack can sing or play or is required to, as the brightest times are done up in fiddle, tambourine, dancing, ale and cider.

-The class issue is very clear, as Basheba Everdeen goes from young and broke to the owner of a large estate through inheritance.
+The class issue is very clear, as Bathsheba Everdeen goes from young and broke to the owner of a large estate through inheritance.
 Part of her attractiveness is her money and status, unlike any poor but handsome washerwoman.
 Bathsheba becomes the lady of the house and runs the farm herself – something few women would attempt at this time.

 A romance or a story of collective labor?
 PBS 'workfolk'